Colombian Conservative Party

+The Conservative Party along with the Colombian Liberal Party dominated the Colombian political scene from the end of the 19th century until 2002, in bipartisan political hegemony.
+The two parties were in direct military conflict between 1948 and 1958, during the civil war period known as La Violencia, after which they established the "National Front", agreeing to rotate power, intercalating for a period of four presidential terms.
+The election victory of independent candidate Álvaro Uribe in 2002 put an end to dominance of two party politics in Colombia.

-The Conservative Party is the second largest political force in the country's legislature.
+The Conservative Party is the third largest political force in the country's legislature after the Liberals and the Historic Pact for Colombia.
 It was part of the coalition of Juan Manuel Santos from 2010 to 2014 and supported the conservative government of Álvaro Uribe from 2002 to 2010.
+It currently supports the leftist government of Gustavo Petro, despite noticeable differences in ideology.

 History

 Origins

 Lawyer José Ignacio de Márquez was elected president of Colombia in 1837.
 During his government, tensions between civil politicians and generals grew into the first civil war in Colombia.
 Marquez's supporters in the conflict were called the "Liberales ministeriales".
 After the war, known as the War of the Supremes (Guerra de los Supremos), General Pedro Alcántara Herrán won the presidency.
 Alcántara created a new constitution, with conservative and centralist characteristics.
 Mariano Ospina Rodríguez, a prominent member of Alcántara's government, supported the return of the Jesuits to the country and reformed the education system.

 Alcántara was succeeded in office by General Tomás Cipriano de Mosquera, whose supporters created the Liberal Party in 1848.
 One year later, Mosquera's detractors Ospina Rodríguez and José Eusebio Caro formed the Conservative Party, which grouped the ministerial liberals, most of the authorities of the Catholic Church and important landowners.
 In the newspaper La Civilización of October 4, 1849, Ospina and Caro published the conservative program that became the ideological platform for the new party.